snowdriftcoop/snowdrift/BUILD.md

     stack build

-NB: As mentioned above, if you run the site with `Snowdrift Development`, then to see any changes, you must stop the site, manually rebuild, then restart the site.
-If you use `yesod devel`, the site will rebuild and restart automatically for most changes.
-However, **manual rebuild is always required whenever you:**
+NB: As mentioned above, to see changes when running with `stack exec Snowdrift`, you must stop the site, manually rebuild, then restart the site.
+If you use `./sdb.hs devel`, however, the site will rebuild and restart automatically for most changes.
+Still, **manual rebuild is always required whenever you:**

 * add new dependencies (i.e. edit the `build-depends` in `Snowdrift.cabal`)
 * update any extra binaries such as the payment processing script or the